Slyracoon23/blockchain-developer-bootcamp-final-project/README.md

     1. Sign into metamask and change switch network to ropsten testnet
     2. Click Mint Cards
     3. mint one of your cards by clicking `mint me`
-    4. Refresh page, and you should see your newly minted card
+    4. You should see your newly minted card
+    5. Go back

+    **Extra:** Try playing the game, instructions are [here](https://github.com/asundr/gwent-classic)

 ### Tech Stack and Toolings